newrelic/nr1-workshop/lab9/INSTRUCTIONS.md

 # Extra Credit

-Just like the `NerdStoreUserCollectionMutation.mutate` has an `action` of `NerdStoreUserCollectionMutation.ACTION_TYPE.WRITE_DOCUMENT`, it also has a `NerdStoreUserCollectionMutation.ACTION_TYPE.DELETE_DOCUMENT`.
+Just like the `NerdStorageUserCollectionMutation.mutate` has an `action` of `NerdStorageUserCollectionMutation.ACTION_TYPE.WRITE_DOCUMENT`, it also has a `NerdStorageUserCollectionMutation.ACTION_TYPE.DELETE_DOCUMENT`.
 Add a `Button` on the screen that allows the user to delete their configuration.

 # For Consideration / Discussion

-* Given that, behind the scenes, the `NerdStore` uses the New Relic GraphQL API to store and retrieve data, what ways could you make use of this utility in your projects?
+* Given that, behind the scenes, the `NerdStorage` uses the New Relic NerdGraph API to store and retrieve data, what ways could you make use of this utility in your projects?